Moussa Traoré: Head of state, 1968–1991

-Traoré was reelected in 1985, again as the only candidate.
-Later that year, the UDPM-controlled legislature amended the constitution to exempt him from the two-term limit.

 The political situation stabilized during 1981 and 1982, and remained generally calm throughout the 1980s.
 The UDPM began attracting additional members as it demonstrated that it could counter an effective voice against the excesses of local administrative authorities.
 Shifting its attention to Mali's economic difficulties, the government approved plans for cereal marketing liberalization, reform in the state enterprise system, new incentives to private enterprise, and an agreement with the International Monetary Fund (IMF).
 However, by 1990, there was growing dissatisfaction with the demands for austerity imposed by the IMF's economic reform programs and the perception that the president and his close associates were not themselves adhering to those demands.
 As in other African countries, demands for multi-party democracy increased.
 Traoré allowed some reforms, including the establishment of an independent press and independent political associations, but insisted that Mali was not ready for democracy.